The Path to Great Design & Function

 - Missing or Poorly Constructed Title Tags & Meta Descriptions

-- AdWords campaigns that break because landing page URLs have changed
+- Google Ads campaigns that break because landing page URLs have changed

 Tip – launch your site on a day where you can have several sets of fresh eyes to review the site when it goes live.
 Often we choose Friday evenings or weekend to minimize impact during peak business times.
 Then sit back and relax in the afterglow of your newly minted website.